Kensei (KENSEI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kensei Historical Price

-According to the latest data gathered on Kensei live price page, the current price of Kensei is 0.00000829USD.
-The circulating supply of Kensei(KENSEI) is 45.82B KENSEI , giving it a market capitalization of $380.06K.
+According to the latest data gathered on Kensei live price page, the current price of Kensei is 0USD.
+The circulating supply of Kensei(KENSEI) is 45.82B KENSEI , giving it a market capitalization of $380.02K.

 The Kensei Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KENSEI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.